 Steam is commonly used in the mushroom industry for pest and disease management.
 Currently, a diesel fired boiler produces live steam that cleans the drying rooms at the Hornby site, reducing the need for excessive use of pesticides and chemical sanitisers.
 As part of the company’s sustainability plan, Meadow will replace the diesel boiler with a low carbon electric option, significantly reducing greenhouse gas emissions.

 The project is co-funded by EECA through the Government Investment in Decarbonising Industry initiative (GIDI Fund).
 The GIDI Fund is a partnership between Government and business to accelerate the decarbonisation of industrial process heat and contribute to the COVID-19 recovery by stimulating the domestic economy and supporting employment.
 A total of $69 million is available across three separate funding rounds.
 The total cost of the Meadow project is over $1.96 million, with GIDI contributing $400,000.

 Meadow has been working with EECA on their energy efficiency plan since 2014 when the company did its first energy audit with Lumen, an energy consulting firm.
 That audit resulted in significant energy savings.

 “Since then we’ve been very aware of our carbon footprint and doing what we can to reduce our emissions,” says Kiri Armstrong, Technical Manager at Meadow Mushrooms.

 Planning for sustainability

 The GIDI project is one part of Meadow Mushrooms' sustainability plan.
 The company has moved to using more electric forklifts on site, replaced petrol tractors with electric trucks, improved the efficiency of their chilled water plant and improved insulation.
 They have also changed their growing room lights to LEDs that have been designed by Meadow Mushroom’s engineers and are considered a world first for mushroom growing.
-Together with a few other projects, the company estimates it has abated or eliminated 320 tonnes of CO2 emissions in the last two years.
+Together with a few other projects, the company estimates it abated or eliminated 320 tonnes of CO2 emissions in 2020 and 2021.